Why Should You Align Your Car?

 The Required Equipment

 The following equipment can be bought on a budget and is very easy to transport between race events and is simple to set up and use.
-The entire below set up can be bought for £747 which will pay for itself since a good motorsport alignment can cost in the region of £300.
+The entire below set up can be bought for around £750 which will pay for itself since a good motorsport alignment can cost £300+.
 The equipment required to complete a full suspension set up is:

 - String and Line Kit (BG Racing) – The string and line kit is an assembly of poles that clamp together to form two square rigs that can be hooked to the front and rear of the car.
 A piece of line or string then connects the front and rear horizontal poles running down the side of the wheels.
 This will be used to set the toe.
-A good make for this is the BG Racing string and line kit shown in the image above.
+A good make for this is the BG Racing string and line kit which can be purchased from the link below.

 - Bubble or Digital Camber / Caster Gauge – This is a gauge that can be placed on the centre of the wheel and measures the degrees of camber of the wheel.
 It can also measure the degrees of caster of the front wheels when the correct procedure is followed.
 These gauges can be spirit level or digital.
 Both have their benefits.